Bounding the Worst-class Error: A Boosting Approach: Details of experimental settings

 \subsection{Stopping rules of baselines and our boosting}

 The maximum epoch was set as $10000$.
 For the artificial datasets, we stopped the epochs of CE and Naive if the training loss was not updated in 100 epochs.
-For both artificial and real datasets, we stopped the rounds (and epochs) of OCO and our boosting if $\bm{w}_t \cdot \bm{r}_t$ is not updated in 1000 epochs of weak learning at $t$.
+For both artificial and real datasets, we stopped the rounds (and epochs) of ``Boosting'' and our boosting if $\bm{w}_t \cdot \bm{r}_t$ is not updated in 1000 epochs of weak learning at $t$.
+Since the computation cost of the weak learning of ``Boosting'' is too high, we stopped the round if the total training time reached one week in our computational environment (Pytorch, Intel Xeon Gold 6338 (2.00GHz, 32Core) A100, 80GB GPU memory).